 Once the office space and configuration needs are accounted for, taking accurate measurements of the space will make buying and installing cubicles easy and efficient.
 Accounting for the amount of space the cubicle will take up, including the height, will allow you to make the best use of the available space.

-Determine how many you’ll need
+Determine how many cubicles you’ll need to buy

 You should also take into account the timeframe for delivery and installation.
 Some cubicle systems such as panels and room dividers simply require placement, but they are much more temporary than a glass partition system.
 Glass partition and benching cubicles will need more time to install, but they also create a more established feel in the office.